 EXAMPLE: Controller A is a 100 SLM Nitrogen 5V controller.
-Controller B is a 10 SLM $CO_2$ 5V controller.
-What needs to happen to maintain $CO_2$ at 5% of the Nitrogen flow rate?
+Controller B is a 10 SLM CO_2 5V controller.
+What needs to happen to maintain CO_2 at 5% of the Nitrogen flow rate?
+See solution on following page.

 SOLUTION:

 Use the formulas above: